mbsa-tud/tsad_platform/README.md

 ###### Use of anomalous validation set

-*INFO: An anomalous validation set can be used to calculate the static thresholds prior to testing the models.
+*INFO: An anomalous validation set can be used to calculate the static thresholds prior to testing the models (only for semi-supevised models).
 In order to do this, the test set will be split to obtain an anomalous validation set and a test set.
-If no anomalous validation set is used, or it doesn't contain any anomalies, most of the static thresholds will be set on the test set directly.*
+If no anomalous validation set is used, or it doesn't contain any anomalies, the static thresholds will be set on the test set.*

 To enable the anomalous validation set, do the following: